Miss Simmons

 At Boutcher, we follow the ‘Real PE’ approach.
 Real PE is a unique, child-centred approach that engages and challenges children in their PE lessons.
 It focuses on the development of agility, balance and coordination, healthy competition and cooperative learning.
 Real PE focuses on six key cogs, these are: Creative, Cognitive, Health and Fitness, Personal, Physical and Social.

-In the summer term, we will be working through the ‘physical’ cog in our weekly PE lessons.
+In the autumn term, we will be working through the ‘Personal’ cog in our weekly PE lessons.

 Our PE day is: Tuesday